Methadone in the News

 27, 2002 - VERO BEACH An anguished Vero Highlands mother cried

 out for justice Friday.
-Justice

 for her OxyContin-addicted son, Frank "Tony" Barnard